Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Conclusion

 In the future, we plan to explore the possibility of fully self-supervised pre-training using the consistency loss and an extended set of augmentations.
 This would open up the possibility for efficient fine-tuning of the learned feature space with point supervision for both semantic and instance segmentation tasks.

 \textbf{Limitations.} The main drawback of the proposed approach is the lack of a universal clustering method to assign instance labels to pixels based on their embeddings.
 The existing methods all have benefits and drawbacks; there is no consistent winner that would work robustly across all segmentation benchmarks.
-The Supplementary contains a detailed comparison of different clustering algorithms.
+Appendix A.4 contains a detailed comparison of different clustering algorithms.